masyl/isomaton/doc/roadmap.md

 - Bug: z-index calculation and ordering doesnt account for some cases during animation
 - Debt: block type should have their own class for their properties, not be read from property file
 - Debt: use constants for playStates (rename to playbackMode ?  rewind, play, pause, or just an integer ?
-- Debt: ability to instantiate an actor without a coordinate

 ## Housekeeping and Architecture
 - Bring back source PSD of common world into the project